 God wishes us to befriend each other, including the poor, the sick, the widow, the fatherless - i.e. the destitute, the disabled, those who are marginalized and excluded.
 God wishes us to have them in our homes and feed them.

 It is God's wish that we open our hearts and love one another.
 Especially those beyond the church's door who may be lonely and isolated.

 We should be brothers and sisters characterized by love for each other.

-Visiting, excursions, meals should not be done out of obligation or fear but out of genuine friendship.
+Visiting, excursions, meals should not be done out of obligation or fear but out of genuine friendship and love.

 Photo Credit: Vilseskogen Flickr via Compfight cc